-Kelly Ripa & Mark Consuelos Crash Son Michael’s ‘Riverdale’ Trailer
+Kelly Ripa And Mark Consuelos Crash Son Michael’s ‘Riverdale’ Trailer

 “Wouldn’t it be great?” the actor teased to Us Weekly earlier this year.
 “She could play a little saucy character.
 Hiram’s mistress or something like that.”

-Riverdale returns for its third season on Wednesday, October 10 at 8:00 p.m.
-ET on the CW.
+Riverdale returns for its third season on Wednesday, October 10, at 8 p.m.
+ET on The CW.